fbpx Skip to Content

 Instructions

-• Preheat the oven to 350 F or 180 C. Take a big rectangular baking pan (I used a 13 x 9 inch pan (33 x 22 cm) or individual oval-shaped ramekins.
+Preheat the oven to 350 F or 180 C. Take a big rectangular, round or oval baking pan (I used a 13 x 9 inch pan (33 x 22 cm) or individual oval-shaped ramekins.
 Fill the pan (ramekins) with marinara sauce.
 Bake for about 10 minutes to heat through.

-• Combine the spinach with ricotta cheese and stuff shells with the mixture, using about 1 tablespoon of stuffing for each shell.
+• Combine the spinach with tofu ricotta and stuff shells with the mixture, using about 1 tablespoon of stuffing for each shell.
 Place the stuffed shells on top of the marinara sauce.
 Bake for 15-20 minutes or until golden.
+Sprinkle with vegan parmesan.
 Enjoy!

 Notes